cajun-code/game_dev_ruby_book/tic_tac_toe.rst

   2 tests, 4 assertions, 1 failures, 0 errors

 Well it failed.
-Was that what we exepcted? not really so how do we fix this.
+Was that what we expected? not really so how do we fix this.
 We need to add the raise statement to the place_marker method.

 .. code-block:: ruby